flatironinstitute/wikistyle/README.md

 Custom stylesheets for the foswiki FI implementation.

 ## TODO
-- Previous 1234 Next on search results, remove underline and swap color (see screengrab on desktop)
 - More bold login button on less than full-width
 - Fix landing page search box to use the dark colors from the Need Help box to pop more, get rid of grayish blue.
 - Flathub page: write that content baby.

 ## Done